 David Hirsch: Really?

-Tom Couch: Yes.
-That’s Skip Gianopulos, David’s guest today.
+Tom Couch: That’s Skip Gianopulos, David’s guest today.
 Skip has the distinction of being the father of not one special needs child, but two.

-Skip Gianopulos: Particularly with down syndrome, there’s no predisposition to having a second child with down syndrome, once you have your first.
+Skip Gianopulos: Particularly with Down syndrome, there’s no predisposition to having a second child with Down syndrome, once you have your first.
 So literally it is like lightning striking twice.
 In fact, I’m thought a little bit about buying lottery tickets after that.

-Tom Couch: And now here’s your host of the 21st Century Dads podcast, David Hirsch.
+Tom Couch: And now here’s your host of the 21st Century Dads Podcast, David Hirsch.

 David Hirsch: Being a father is very important to me.
 Being a good father means being a successful role model for your child, helping them be happier, more fulfilled, and productive members of society.
 I’ve started a number of charitable organizations designed to increase the role of fathers.